josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 It's less secure, less trustworthy, more volatile, and overall just not something _anybody_ is as excited about as they were a week ago.
 People who spent the majority of their lives working on this software are leaving it.
 Professionals are looking at new tools to sell their clients.
 Major sites are considering changing platforms, when they wouldn't have before.

-The neighborhood we all lived in just rocked, by a man who's enjoyed unchecked power as the head of every branch of the current government, as it were.
-And he _insists_ he's doing the right thing by us for blowing up a whole bunch of our homes.
-(Forgive me, I know the metaphor is beleaguered by this point, but it seems apt.)
+We all sat by as one of our neighboring planets just got fired upon (forgive me, I'm going to the Death Star metaphor one last time).
+And as if that weren't bad enough, the man who ordered that strike _insists_ he's doing the right thing, by putting our neighbors directly in the path of harm, and incinerating the trust and security of our shared community.

 Matt's clearly willing to burn it all down to score a pyrrhic victory, and that's not a power he or anybody else should ever have over any community, let alone one this size.